Stand-In: Production

+PCA Director Joseph Breen found the story submitted to the PCA in Mar 1937 "unacceptable" because of the portrayal of "Thelma Cheri" as a "loose woman" and that of other characters as being involved in "illicit sex relations."
+Breen also commented, "The specific and general treatment of the characters and situations, which reflect unfavorably upon the motion picture industry and its personnel, is objectionable from the point of view of general industry policy."
+Subsequently, suggestions by the PCA were accepted by Walter Wanger Productions, including changing the character of "Thelma Cheri" to that of an unmarried woman; deleting a speech about the stifling of competition in the industry and the crushing of independent companies by the majors; and deleting a speech by Atterbury at the end, in which he says he is going to start a Senate investigation of the motion picture business.

 Joan Blondell, after working on the 1937 film The Perfect Specimen for Warner Bros.
-Pictures, was cast in Stand-In (a United Artists release) as part of a "studio talent swap."
+Pictures, was cast in Stand-In (a Walter Wanger Productions, Inc. production and a United Artists release) as part of a "studio talent swap."
 She reportedly enjoyed the working environment of Stand-In.
 Blondell had previously worked with Bogart on the 1932 film Three on a Match and the 1936 film Bullets or Ballots, and stated of him, "He wasn't a man one ever felt close to—nobody did.
 But I liked him."
 Shortly after production on Stand-In wrapped, Blondell was hospitalized for neuritis and exhaustion.

+In Garnett's autobiography, he relates that after Bogart's wife, Mayo Methot, complained that Bogart was only getting "heavy" parts, Garnett convinced Walter Wanger to use Bogart in this role, hoping that it would lead to romantic leads for him.